Genivia/ugrep/README.md

                   Query  mode:  user  interface  to  perform interactive searches.
                   This mode requires an ANSI capable terminal.
-An optional  DELAY argument  may  be  specified  to reduce or increase the response time to perform searches after the last key press, in increments of  100ms,  where  the default is 5 (500ms delay).
-Initial pat- terns may be specified with -e PATTERN, i.e. a PATTERN  argument requires option -e.
+An optional  DELAY argument  may  be  specified  to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s delay).
+Initial patterns may be specified  with  -e  PATTERN,  i.e.  a  PATTERN  argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
                   No whitespace may be given between -Q and its argument DELAY.